phuongmvu/fujisim/README.md

-# FilmSim GPT — Context-aware Fujifilm X100VI recipe recommender
+# FujiSim GPT — Context-aware Fujifilm X100VI recipe recommender

 Use this kit to create a custom GPT that recommends Fujifilm X100VI film simulations based on context.